nooku/nooku-installer/README.md

 ### Nooku Component

-Use the `nooku-component` type to install your reusable Nooku components into your Joomla setup.
-The Composer installer will take your code and place it inside the `/libraries/vendor` directory.
-For Joomla versions prior to 3.4, it will install them into the `/vendor` folder.
+Use the `nooku-component` type to install your reusable Nooku components into your Joomla setup or [Nooku Platform](http://www.nooku.org/platform) application.
+The Composer installer will take your code and place it inside the `/vendor` directory.
+For Joomla versions 3.4 and up, it will install into the `/libraries/vendor` folder.

 Your package's `composer.json` file should contain at least the following directives: